djhaskin987/degasolv/docs/command-reference.rst

     -h, --help  Print this help page

-The ``display-config`` command is used to print all the options in the "effective configuration".
+The ``display-config`` command is used to print all the options in the *effective configuration*.
 It allows the user to debug configuration by printing the actual configuration used by degasolv after all the command-line arguments and config files have been merged together.
 An example of this is found in the `config files section`_.

+As of version 1.6.0, ``display-config`` accepts any valid option in long form (``--long-form``) which is accepted by any other subcommand.
+This enables the user to print out the effective configuration resulting from multiple config files as well as any options that might be given on the CLI.

 CLI for ``generate-card``
 -------------------------